lnis-uofu/OpenFPGA/README.md

 Dependancies and help using docker can be found at [**./tutorials/building.md**](https://github.com/LNIS-Projects/OpenFPGA/blob/documentation/tutorials/building.md).

 **Compilation steps:**
+1. Clone the repository (git clone https://github.com/LNIS-Projects/OpenFPGA.git && cd OpenFPGA)
-1. Create a folder named build in OpenPFGA repository (mkdir build && cd build)
+2. Create a folder named build in OpenPFGA repository (mkdir build && cd build)
-2. Create Makefile in this folder using cmake (cmake ..  -DCMAKE_BUILD_TYPE=debug)
+3. Create Makefile in this folder using cmake (cmake ..  -DCMAKE_BUILD_TYPE=debug)
-3. Compile the tool and its dependencies (make)
+4. Compile the tool and its dependencies (make)

 *We currently implemented OpenFPGA for:*